TEALSK12/apcsa-public/curriculum/Unit2/Lesson-208a.md

     In a one horse open sleigh
     ```

-   Students may have other childhood songs from their background that reflects their culture.
+1. In computer science, we look for these patterns as ways to factor out repetition in order to gain efficiency.Students may have other childhood songs from their background that reflects their culture.
 You can have a discussion on what songs they grew up with and look for patterns in the song.
-In computer science, we look for these patterns as ways to factor out repetition in order to gain efficiency.
 The two songs are just examples.
 At the teacher's discretion, the students may substitute a song from their childhood.
 Other songs that may be used are "Happy Birthday" or "You Are My Sunshine".

    _TIPS: Start with a structure diagram or writing out steps in English as pseudocode.
 Try to
    isolate repeated tasks into methods.
 Include comments in with your code so others can easily
    understand what the code is supposed to do.

-3. Ask your class for suggestions as to how to tackle this programming problem.
+2. Ask your class for suggestions as to how to tackle this programming problem.
 Students should
    suggest drawing a structural diagram, building the program one method at a time (iterative
    development), and following the correction steps on their personal algorithms (debugging).